MRAmin0/weatherly_app/README.md

-# Weather App

-☁️ Weatherly - Optimized Flutter Weather Application
+# ☁️ Weatherly - Optimized Flutter Weather Application

 This is a Flutter project designed to display weather information with city search capabilities and responsive, animated backgrounds (rain and snow).
 This version has been refactored based on the Provider architecture, focusing heavily on performance improvement and secret key security.